ShreyasKombinadka/4bit-Breadboard-CPU/register-file/README.md

 # 4-Bit Breadboard CPU — Register File Module

-This is the register file module of a custom 4-bit breadboard CPU built entirely from scratch using discrete components.
+This is the register file module of CPU built entirely from discrete components.
 The project focuses on low-level hardware design, emphasizing foundational digital electronics without microcontrollers or EEPROMs.

 ## Overview

 The module implements a 4-bit register file containing:
 - **Register A** – General-purpose
 - **Register B** – General-purpose
-- **Register OP** – Special-purpose (cannot read from the bus, only from user input)
+- **Register OP** – Special-purpose (cannot read from the bus, only from user Immediate value)

-Control of all operations is done via a **hardwired ROM-like logic unit**, built using:
+Control of all operations is done via a **hardwired Diode ROM unit**, built using:
 - A decoder
 - Diodes and resistors
-- Tri-state buffers
-- Demultiplexers
+- Buffer

 Each 4-bit instruction triggers a unique 7-bit control word.